saadarif/CommonBlue-UKPhylogeography/README.md

-Scripts in the main folder are for calling genotypies in both the Common Blue and the Wolbachia that infecet them
+Scripts in the main folder are for calling genotypes in both the Common Blue and the Wolbachia that infecet them

 The folder **Data** has some downstream vcf files used for most of the analysis in the above citation.
 It also contains barcodes for demultiplexing the associated illumina data archived in the NCBI SRA (SRR11238035 & SRR11238036).

-The folder **RScripts** contains some scripts used for additional analysis (e.g. identifying sex linked loci).

 Some of the script content had been co-opted from other sources.
 The Stacks genotyping is largely based on scripts from Rochette and Catchen (Nat.
 Prot., 2017)